-Bus Stop Pre-School understands that under the 'Working Together to Safeguard Children', 2018 and the 'What to do if you're worried a child is being abused' 2015 it is the role of DSL or other lead practitioner to refer to the Effective Family Resilience model for guidance on how best to support children and families.
+Bus Stop Pre-School understands that under the 'Working Together to Safeguard Children', 2024 and the 'What to do if you're worried a child is being abused' 2015 it is the role of DSL or other lead practitioner to refer to the Continuum of Support for Children and Families model for guidance on how best to support children and families.

-The DSL has attended Early Help training with Surrey Early Years Educational Effectiveness team and attended the Effective Family Resilience Guidance training with SSCP.
+The DSL has attended Early Help training with Surrey Early Years Educational Effectiveness team and attended the Continuum of Support for Children and Families guidance training with SSCP.